KIlian42/Cheatsheet/Readme.md

 ##### Vue Git & Cloudflare deployment
 Tips:<br />
-Vue: When creating Git repo do not forgot to push hidden files.<br />
+Vue: When creating a new Git repo for a Vue project not forgot to push also hidden files (to view them press "Comman+Shift+.").
+Otherwise git clone & npm install will fail when setting up the project.<br /><br />
 Cloudflare deployment:<br />
-1. Just pushing updates to Git will trigger automatically cloudbuild in Cloudflare.
-Expect logs in left menu tab under Workers&Pages).
+1. Just pushing updates to Git will trigger automatically the cloudbuild in Cloudflare.
+Expect logs in left menu tab under Workers&Pages to see if the deployment progress fails.
 Copy the new url endpoint (i.e. "....pages.dev"). <br />
 2. Click in the left menu tab "Websites" (first tab) and choose website (middle).
 Click in left menu tab "DNS".
 Replace the new url endpoint in the DNS configuration file.

 # Nvidia